The market of solar telescopes

 For short, all models of interferential filters and any settings can potentially not display the same tuning across the field.
 Manufacturers are aware to this problem for decades, and to their best to set up their scopes and filters to minimize theses conditions.
 Of couse, in case of defect, Daystar like the other manufacturers are ready to repair your filter during or even after the warranty period.

 The temperature regulation stays an important factor using interferential filters.
 If you buy a filter not properly configured for your climate (cold or warm) it will never display fine images, mainly in the winter when temperature drops below 0°C. You could only use your filter 20 minutes, sometimes less depending on the cold intensity, then the bandpass will go off and you will start to loss detail, mostly surface.
-Therefore ask at your nearest Weather office for climatology data of your location so that the manufacturer (specially Daystar filters and Lunt) can modify settings of the filter accordingly a more accurately defined mean temperature.
+Therefore ask at your nearest Weather office for climatology data of your location so that the manufacturer (specially Daystar filters and Lunt) can modify settings of the filter according to a more accurately defined mean temperature.
 Hopefully, some filters of the last generation are equipped with a thermoelectric regulator.

 A resolution limited to 1"